Pheasant Season FAQs

 The annual fee for the habitat stamp is $10 for residents and $25 for non-residents.
 The Habitat Stamp will automatically be added to your first purchase of a hunting, fishing or furbearer license for the year.

-When non-residents purchase their small game license, they may use the license for two 5-day periods.
+When non-residents purchase their small game license, they may use the license for two five-day periods.
 These periods may be used consecutively or they may be broken up.

 For example, an individual who arrives for their hunting trip on November 1 may purchase their license and begin using it that day.
-If they chose to only stay for these five days, select the last five days of the hunting season for the second privilege dates.
+If they choose to only stay for these five days, select the last five days of the hunting season for the second privilege dates.

 Can non-residents participate in youth hunts?

-Yes, non-resident youth under the age of 18 may participate in the youth only season.
+Yes, non-resident youth under the age of 18 may participate in the youth-only season.
 Youth must be accompanied by an unarmed adult while hunting.

 How can I connect with a landowner about hunting on private land?